FuchsEDV/Thrixty/README.md

 	* The files "<b>LICENSE</b>", "<b>README.md</b>" and "<b>options_list.html</b>" are not needed and <b>can be deleted</b>.
 * Create a directory "360_objects".<br>
 	* This folder is where you are gonna put all your objects.
-	* For example purposes download the [Thrixty_example](https://github.com/FuchsEDV/Thrixty_example) and extract the "example" folder into the "360_objects" folder.
+	* For example purposes download and extract the [Thrixty_example](https://github.com/FuchsEDV/Thrixty_example) and move the contents of the "360_objects" folder into this one.
 	* <i>When using the 360Shots Software to generate the files, you should only copy and paste the object folder; ignore the rest of the files!</i>
 * Your final folder structure should look like this: